Rashidun Caliphate: Background

-In determining Muhammad's successor, the strong support and companionship given to him from the early period of his prophethood, being praised by Muhammad and the close kinship ties established with him came to the fore as the determining attitude.
-The first two caliphs gave their daughters to Muhammad and the next two married with Muhammad's daughters.
+In determining Muhammad's successor, the strong support and companionship given to him from the early years of his prophethood, praise given by Muhammad and the close kinship ties established with him came to the fore as the determining attitude.
+The first two caliphs gave their daughters to Muhammad in marriage while the next two married with Muhammad's daughters.